Technovation is the world's largest global tech entrepreneurship competition for girls. This season it will be a virtual program.

 Mentors guide the girls through the development of their apps and their businesses.

 Speakers present at virtual workshops to help the girls through the tech and business curriculum.

-Coaches provide feedback to teams in a one-on-one setting at designated workshops.
+Coaches provide feedback to teams at designated office hours.
 These are folks who are interested in supporting the program but have less free time in their calendars.
-The time commitment is 2-4 hours per session.
+The time commitment is about 2 hours per session.